 If you’re visiting a Spanish-speaking country or made friends with Spanish speakers, you’ll notice that people tend to be a lot more comfortable greeting their friends.
 Whereas nicknames are generally not okay in a formal setting, calling your friend a nickname is almost a must if you’re close.

 Nicknames and pronouns are commonly used as terms of endearment.
 In an informal setting, you can expect to be greeted by your friends with a hola, güey, hola weón, or hola tío, depending on the culture.
+You can learn more informal, colloquial and Spanish slang words in this article.

 In a formal setting, you may see the formal usted construction being used.
 Hola, ¿cómo estás? becomes hola, ¿cómo está?.
 Nicknames are best left out of these situations.